Ingleborough: Name

 The first element of the name "Ingleborough" has been variably explained as a Scots term for 'beacon, fire', an Old Danish term meaning 'English' or a derivative of Old English ing, 'peak'.
 The second element is derived from the Old English word burh, meaning "a fortified place"; in this case, a hill fort.
-The summit plateau of Ingleborough is encircled by the remains of a massive stone rampart, containing the foundations of Iron Age huts.

 Geography

 Ingleborough is in the south-western corner of the Yorkshire Dales, at the highest point of a triangle of land with corners at Ingleton, Ribblehead and Settle.
 The hill is connected to its nearest higher neighbour, Whernside, by a low col or mountain pass at Ribblehead at approximately 296 m.

 Ingleborough throws out a ridge to the north-east which develops into a summit, Simon Fell, and another summit further down, Park Fell.
 An ill-defined ridge going south-east from the summit breaks into two large areas of limestone plateau at about 1300 ft; both plateaux contain summits and these are the subsidiary summits of Norber and Moughton.
-On the slopes of the former are the famed Norber Boulders.
+On the slopes of the former are the Norber erratic boulders.
 Continuing south-east the high land is broken by a divide carrying the minor road from Austwick to Helwith Bridge.
 On the other side of the divide the low summit of Smearsett Scar rises along with its subsidiaries, Pot Scar and Giggleswick Scar; from here the land falls away to the River Ribble at Settle.

 On the western side of Ingleborough is a large limestone plateau appropriately known as White Scars.
 White Scar Caves run for 6.5 km below the plateau, and their entrance series has been developed as a show cave.
 The plateau is bounded by Raven Scar, the longest unbroken cliff in the district, and on top of it is the pothole of Meregill Hole.
 On the southern side (west of the Clapham path) is a similar plateau, containing potholes such as Fluted Hole and Pillar Hole.